-The very existence of arbitrage opportunities also depends on information asymmetries between different market participants.
-In order to keep the model simple, I do not develop a rational expectations equilibrium in which the liquidity suppliers rationally anticipate the possibility of an index revision and infer its likelihood from the trading behavior of arbitrageurs.
+infer its likelihood from the trading behavior of arbitrageurs.
 Instead, beliefs about the supply shocks are set exogenously.
-The arbitrageurs learn about the index weight change at time $t_A$ , whereas liquidity suppliers learn about it only with a delay at time $t_L > t_A$ .
+The arbitrageurs learn about the index weight change at time t_A , whereas liquidity suppliers learn about it only with a delay at time $t_L > t_A$.
 Such an exogenous formulation of beliefs may be justified by recognizing that the index revision represents a rare event and is thereby not subject to dynamic learning through prices.
 Moreover, extending the model to a setting of dynamic learning by the liquidity providers requires new assumptions about the extent to which "noise trading" prevents complete inference.
 Intuitively, less noise facilitates dynamic inference and tends to limit the liquidity supply.
-But limited liquidity supply is already a model feature that is captured flexibly by the parameter $\lambda$ .
-The limit case without noise trading corresponds to the fully revealing equilibrium without liquidity supply ( $\lambda = 1$ ).
+But limited liquidity supply is already a model feature that is captured flexibly by the parameter λ .
+The limit case without noise trading corresponds to the fully revealing equilibrium without liquidity supply ($\lambda = 1$).
 The model setup therefore appears sufficiently general for an empirical characterization of the market event.
 Rational inference by the liquidity suppliers does not add any relevant aspects that are not already nested in the model parameterization.

-Assumption 3: Information Structure and Beliefs

-Initially, both the arbitrageurs and the liquidity suppliers believe that the asset supply remains constant at S. At time $t_A$ , arbitrageurs learn about the net supply changes from $\widetilde{S}$ to $\widetilde{S}-u$ .
-Arbitrageurs correctly anticipate that liquidity suppliers learn about the net supply soon after, at time $t_L > t_A$ .
-The net supply changes occur at time $t_u > t_L$ , and all assets are liquidated at time $T > t_u$ with a price $p_T$ .
+Assumption 3 (Information structure and beliefs).
+Initially, both the arbitrageurs and the liquidity suppliers believe that the asset supply remains constant at S. At time t_A , arbitrageurs learn about the net supply changes from \tilde{S} to $\tilde{S} - u$.
+Arbitrageurs correctly anticipate that liquidity suppliers learn about the net supply soon after, at time $t_L > t_A$.
+The net supply changes occur at time $t_u > t_L$, and all assets are liquidated at time $T > t_u$ with a price p_T .

-All arbitrageurs are assumed to learn about the demand shock u at the same time $t_A$ and immediately seek a speculative position.
-In this context it is appropriate to discuss the market mechanism for market clearing.
+All arbitrageurs are assumed to learn about the demand shock u at the same time t_A and immediately seek a speculative position.
+In this context, it is appropriate to discuss the market mechanism for market clearing.
 In a modern open limit order book, orders are executed sequentially against the increasing price schedule of the liquidity suppliers.
 Order volume executed first earns the largest informational rents.
-However, if a batch auction is assumed as the market mechanism at $t_A$ , then all order execution occurs at the uniform price $p{t_A}$ and thus the speculators' informational rents are competed away.
+However, if a batch auction is assumed as the market mechanism at t_A , then all order execution occurs at the uniform price p{t_A} and thus the speculators' informational rents are competed away.
 Empirically, anticipation of the supply shock and implementation of speculative positions are likely to stretch over many days and the empirical part of the analysis will account for this.

-3.2 Speculative Price Dynamics
+2.2 Speculative price dynamics

 The trading process can be divided into four distinct phases.
-For $0 \le t < t_A$ , risk arbitrageurs and liquidity suppliers both assume a constant net asset supply of $\widetilde{S}^o$ .
-In the interval $t_A \le t < t_L$ , only the arbitrageurs know about the future change of the net supply.
-In this phase the asset valuations of arbitrageurs and liquidity suppliers diverge.
-This valuation difference disappears at time $t_L$ , when liquidity suppliers share the arbitrageurs' information about the new future risk premia.
-The last phase, $t_u \le t < T$ , is marked by the new risk premia change due to the change in actively traded asset supply until asset liquidation occurs at time T. The equilibrium price process $p_t$ is solved using backward induction: The solution starts from the market-clearing condition at the last trading period $T - \Delta t$ and then proceed through repeated substitution to progressively earlier stages of the price process.
+For $0 \le t < t_A$, risk arbitrageurs and liquidity suppliers both assume a constant net asset supply of \tilde{S}^o .
+In the interval $t_A \le t < t_L$, only the arbitrageurs know about the future change of the net supply.
+In this phase, the asset valuations of arbitrageurs and liquidity suppliers diverge.
+This valuation difference disappears at time t_L , when liquidity suppliers share the arbitrageurs' information about the new future risk premiums.
+The last phase, $t_u \le t < T$, is marked by the new risk premiums, change due to the change in actively traded asset supply until asset liquidation occurs at time T. The equilibrium price process p_t is solved using backward induction: The solution starts from the market-clearing condition at the last trading period $T - \Delta t$ and then proceeds through repeated substitution to progressively earlier stages of the price process.
 The derivation is provided in the Appendix.

-Of particular interest is the excess return at time $t_A$ , when arbitrageurs learn about the demand shock.
-The following proposition characterizes this excess return.
+Of particular interest is the excess return at time t_A , when arbitrageurs learn about the demand shock.
+The following proposition characterizes this excess return.13